Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 <p>I3S Layers can  be used to represent input data that already have multiple, semantically authored, levels of detail.</p>

-<p>The most common method for doing so is to represent each semantically authored input level of detail as its own I3S Layer with distance thresholds on the layer that capture the range of distances at which the layer should be used.
+<p>The most common method for doing so is to represent each semantically authored input level of detail as its own I3S Layer with visibility thresholds on the layer that capture the range of distances at which the layer should be used.
 At further or closer distances applications switch to using a different I3S layer representing a different input semantically authored level of detail.
 The set of such I3S Layers representing a single modeled real world phenomena (such as buildings for a city) can be grouped within the same I3S service.
 For each I3S Layer within the set, the features in the leaf nodes of the index tree represent the modeled features at the level of detail presented in the input.
 Additional automatically generated levels of detail can optionally be generated extending the viewing range of each semantically input level of detail if so desired.</p>

 <p>It is also possible to develop tools that load all of the input semantical level of detail information for the modeled entities in the input into a single I3S layer.
 In this case the height of the I3S index tree is fixed to the number of levels of detail present in the input and both the feature identities and geometries in each node are set based upon the input data. </p>